 If you're reading this and you're a fan of the original Code Geass series (then again who isn't?) and you HAVEN'T seen the Akito the Exiled series yet, here's your TL;DR: Watch it.

 This special expands upon the last Akito special, which more or less served to inform the viewers of the new setting, new Knightmares, new characters, new customs, etc. that we're not used to outside of the original series.
 Now we get to know a little bit more about them and get into doing what Code Geass does best: using geass to advance politically and outdo your opponent and having robot sword battles.

-Story: We still don't know a whole lot about where the plot's going, but the story that Akito 2 tells is enjoyable and engaging nonetheless.
+still don't know a whole lot about where the plot's going, but the story that Akito 2 tells is enjoyable and engaging nonetheless.